-We are obsessed with making the lightest gaming mouse possible.
-These articles are about what we learned along the way.
+We are obsessed with making ultra-light fingertip grip gaming mice.
+Our essays are about what we learned along the way.
+Oh and: no marketing speak.

 Long before we designed and produced our own printed circuit boards (PCBs), we were 3D printing custom designed mouse shells.
 Back in the day, we ripped apart existing gaming mice, discarded the plastic shell but put the PCBs into our own shells.
 That is an easier and cheaper way to mod a mouse as compared to starting off by manufacturing a custom designed PCB.
 In the past seven years I have printed hundreds upon hundreds of mouse shells.
 This article is the distillation of what I learned along the way.